-During their first semester of enrollment in the graduate program, all students are expected to complete University of Arizona---approved training on research with human subjects and to submit the Responsible Conduct of Research Statement form through GradPath.
-Information on the UA Human Subjects Protection Program is available at http://orcr.arizona.edu/hspp
+During their first semester of enrollment in the graduate program, all students are expected to complete University of Arizona approved training on research with human subjects and to submit the Responsible Conduct of Research Statement form through GradPath.
 All research on human subjects, regardless of degree (M.S. or Ph.D.), whether funded or not, and regardless of the source of funding, must fully comply with Federal human subjects rules, regulations and requirements.

+Information on the UA Human Subjects Protection Program (HSPP) is available at https://rgw.arizona.edu/compliance/human-subjects-protection-program

-Students who plan to conduct research involving human subjects must complete a "Project Review Form" (PRF, available online through the UA Human Subjects Protection Program (HSPP)).
-The PRF must first be reviewed and signed by the student's advisor, then the Norton School Human Subjects Committee Chair, and finally the School Director, and then submitted electronically to the University Human Subjects Institutional Review Board (IRB).
-The IRB makes the final determination as to whether the project safeguards the privacy, confidentiality, and basic rights of human individuals involved in the project.
-The IRB may require changes before final approval is granted.
+Students who plan to conduct research involving human subjects must complete an application through the HSPP.
+The application must first be reviewed and signed by the student's advisor, then the Norton School Human Subjects Committee Chair, and finally the School Director, and then submitted electronically to HSPP.
+The HSPP makes the final determination as to whether the project safeguards the privacy, confidentiality, and basic rights of human individuals involved in the project.
+HSPP may require changes before final approval is granted.
 All key personnel on projects involving human subjects must also complete an online training course before final approval is granted for the project.
-Students who are conducting research that may be exempt from IRB review must still complete a form that can be found on the HSPP website, https://orcr.arizona.edu/hspp
+Students who are conducting research that may be exempt from HSPP review must still complete a form that can be found on the HSPP website.

-In the case of graduate students working on theses/dissertations that could be wholly covered by an existing approved protocol, such students may simply be listed on or added to the IRB form along with a clarification of their research role.
+In the case of graduate students working on theses/dissertations that could be covered by an existing approved protocol, such students may simply be listed on or added to the HSPP form along with a clarification of their research role.
 This is typically the case where a graduate student develops a dissertation/thesis as part of a faculty member's broader research project.
-If the student's research protocol differs from that of the PI (e.g., additional or altered procedures or survey questions), or the student is carrying out an independent research project involving human subjects, then the student must gain separate IRB approval.
+If the student's research protocol differs from that of the PI (e.g., additional or altered procedures or survey questions), or the student is carrying out an independent research project involving human subjects, then the student must gain separate HSPP approval.
 Responsibility for ethical research behavior and for compliance with regulations belongs to the student researcher and the research advisor.